sebastien-plutniak/archeoviz/README.md

 ### Through an URL

-The URL of an online instance of `archeoViz`, for example
+The URL of an online instance of `archeoViz`, for example,
 <https://analytics.huma-num.fr/archeoviz/en/>, can include a
 `?objects.df=` parameter, whose value is the URL of a CSV file observing the `archeoViz` format.